hemantpatil1001/url-shortener/README.md

 #### 1. MySQL : RDBMS, Easy to manage, faster for simple queries

-#### 2. Run the database instnace as a docker container for local development:
+#### 2. Run the database instance as a docker container for local development:
 Download mysql:latest docker image
 ```
 docker pull mysql:latest